 The longest anyone has gone without sleep is 11 days or 264 hours.
-The year was 1965, the young man’s name was Randy Gardner (he was just 17 at the time), and the experiment was performed for his own non-sleeping high school science fair project.
+The year was 1965, the young man’s name was Randy Gardner (he was just 17 at the time), and he performed the experiment for his own non-sleeping high school science fair project.

 Since that time, other test subjects have successfully not slept for increments of eight to 10 days, but no one has apparently beat Randy’s record of 11 days.
 With each of the subjects, there were no serious medical problems reported.
-That is, staying awake for eight to 10 days has not been showed to cause permanent physiological, psychiatric, or neurological problems of any kind.
+That is, staying awake for eight to 10 days has not shown to cause permanent physiological, psychiatric, or neurological problems of any kind..

 With that being said, staying awake for this long will change you.
 And if you plan to conduct this experiment on your own (which is not at all recommended), there will be consequences.

 This is what would happen if you stopped sleeping for a days-long period of time: